rnag/dataclass-wizard/README.rst

      - ``IS``, ``IS_NOT``: Identity checks.
      - ``EQ``, ``NE``, ``LT``, ``LE``, ``GT``, ``GE``: Comparison operators.
      - ``IS_TRUTHY``, ``IS_FALSY``: Skip fields based on truthy or falsy values.

-     - Combine these for flexible serialization rules.
+   Combine these helpers for flexible serialization rules!

 .. _conditional skipping: https://dataclass-wizard.readthedocs.io/en/latest/common_use_cases/serialization_options.html#skip-if-functionality